julianmclain/iterable-data-import/README.md

 # Iterable Data Import

 This library provides a framework for bulk importing data into Iterable.
-It reads data from the specified source 1 record at a time, converts each record to an Iterable object using your provided map function, and batch imports the data.

 ## Getting Started